buggsjr0/buggsjr0/README.md

 # <a href="https://github.com/buggsjr0/">James Buggs</a>'s IT and Cybersecurity Project Portfolio 🔐

 I'm passionate about cybersecurity and enjoy tackling complex challenges through hands-on projects.
 From vulnerability management, threat detection, STIG implementations and automating cybersecurity with a SOC agent.
 These projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
 All labs are conducted in a live real world environment, which allows me to put theory into proof of work.
 Please feel free to check out the work I’ve put into enhancing security operations & processes.
-Included in other repositories are passion projects utilizing languages such as: SQL, Python and Javascript.
+Included in other repositories are passion projects utilizing languages such as: SQL, Python and Javascrip